Disclaimer: zkalc aims to provide adequate results while being easy to use. Actual results will be different from our estimates.

 machines.json), it is possible to fetch the samples in the file

-For instance, this is the file reporting the benchmarks for curve BLS12-381 using arkworks on an M1 Pro 2021:
+For instance, this is the file reporting the benchmarks for curve BLS12-381 using zkcrypto's pairing on an AWS m5.2xlarge instance:

 Estimating the running time

 Now we have benchmark data for every operation in the